aourednik/historical-basemaps/README.md

 All maps are stored in the geojson format: single file per feature layer, human and machine readable, easy to import in [qGIS](https://github.com/qgis/QGIS) or use in [D3](https://github.com/d3) (see [d3example.html](d3example.html) written for D3v4 and [d3v5example.html](d3v5example.html) for D3v5, as well as [d3v5_roughjs_example.html](d3v5_roughjs_example.html) with the additional use of [rough.js](https://github.com/pshihn/rough)).

+The file called _places.geojson_ contains locations of cities and other settlements.
+At this point, it is only a draft and needs your help for completion.
+Places throughout history can be added to this single file.
+When used, it can be filtered by the `inhabitedSince` and `inhabitedUntil` columns.

-Geodata precision and generalization is adapted for mapping data on the scale of a continent or of the whole world.
+Geodata precision of polygone features in other files is adapted for mapping data on world/continent scale.

 ## Conceptual limitations and disputed territories